You’re not looking for more strategy.

 This is the moment everything changes.

+Not cosmetically.
 Not incrementally.
+Completely.

-Because anything built on who you used to be
+Because anything built on who you used to be will eventually start to feel misaligned, even if it is still performing.

 Where most people get stuck